 Although engaging in remote resources is nothing there are several reasons Vietnam in particular provides an attractive landscape to find talent from alternative sources.
-At fram^ we bridge the cultural divide and provide an environment that fosters long term engagement and attracts the top talent available within the market.
+At fram^, we bridge the cultural gap and provide an environment that fosters long term engagement and attracts the top talent available within the market.
 Thus providing a scalable solution to organisations of a variety of sizes.

 Facts & figures

 - 2015 Human Capital report by the World Economic Forum identified that Vietnam produces over 100,000 Engineering graduates annually.
 At number 10 on their global index is notably the only developing nation in the top 10 (at number 10).

 - According to the 2014 world investment report by the United Nations Conference on Trade and Development (UNCTAD), Vietnam ranked ninth in investment attraction, moving up two notches compared to 2013.
 Technology giants such as Microsoft, Intel and Samsung have long had major investments in the country.

 - Both Ho Chi Minh City and Hanoi named in top 10 most dynamic cities in the world (2 & 8 respectively) at World Economic Forum 2017 annual meeting.